-Estate planning involves a well-rounded review of the current assets and plans for distribution of those assets upon the death of a client.
+Estate planning involves a well-rounded review of the current assets and plan for distribution of those assets upon the death of the client.
 Based upon that review, the client may develop a plan which incorporates the drafting of a number of documents and a variety of tools within those documents.

-Revocable Living Trusts – Revocable living trusts are documents frequently drafted to assist clients who wish to avoid probate.
-The trusts are utilized as holding entities, allowing a client to transfer ownership of property and investments from their individual name to the ownership of the trust, so that upon the death of the client, the trust can continue to own and manage the property – thereby avoiding probate.
-The trusts must be funded to truly avoid probate.
-By doing so, these trusts can also be used for property management in the event of incompetence or disability.
+Revocable Living Trusts – Revocable living trusts are frequently drafted to assist clients who wish to avoid probate.
+These trusts are utilized to hold assets, allowing a client to transfer ownership of property and investments from their individual name to the ownership of the trust, so that upon the death of the client the trust can continue to own and manage the property – thereby avoiding probate.
+The trust must be funded to truly avoid probate.
+If funded, a trust can also provide property management in the event of incompetence or disability.

-Wills – These are documents which transfer assets through the probate process.
+Wills – Wills transfer assets through the probate process.
 A client can designate how non-beneficiary and non-jointly held property will be transferred in a validly executed will.
-A client also has the ability to designate a guardian for a minor child is his will.
+A client also has the ability to designate a guardian for a minor child in a will.

-In both revocable living trusts and wills, clients can incorporate tax planning trusts and trusts for beneficiaries with disabilities or special needs.
-If you need to consider this type of planning, make sure you talk to your attorney about incorporating language in your documents regarding these issues.
+In both revocable living trusts and wills, a client can incorporate tax planning and trusts for minor beneficiaries or beneficiaries with special needs.
+If this is a concern for you, make sure you discuss this with your attorney.

-General power of attorney – An individual can execute a general power of attorney to grant someone authority to manage their financial affairs on their behalf.
-This is a document that should be discussed with an attorney to get advice on who to appoint and to discuss any limitations you would like to place on the instrument.
+General power of attorney – These grant an individual authority to manage the financial affairs of another individual during their lifetime.
+This is a document that should be discussed with an attorney, to determine who you should appoint and whether you should place any limitations on the instrument.

-Health care power of attorney – An individual can execute a health care power of attorney to grant someone authority to make medical decisions on their behalf.
-This document is important in the event of a medical emergency or disability.
+Health care power of attorney – These grant an individual authority to make medical decisions on behalf of another individual.
+This document is important in the event of a medical emergency or illness.